Reproductive Health Act: Impact

-The RHA legalized all abortions up to 24 weeks of gestation.
-Beyond 24 weeks gestation, abortion was deemed legal if the woman's health or life are at risk or if the fetus is not viable.
+The RHA legalizes all abortions on demand up to 24 weeks of gestation.
+Beyond 24 weeks gestation, abortion is legal if the woman's life or health are at risk, or if the fetus is not viable.
 Per the norm to not define medical terms in the law, the terms "health", "at risk", and "viable" were not defined in the RHA.
-It was determined that it is up to the discretion of a woman's medical provider and that woman to determine if her health is at risk, and it is up to medical providers to determine if a fetus is viable based on specific medical criteria.
+It was determined that it is up to the discretion of a woman's medical provider to determine if her health is at risk, and it is up to medical providers to determine if a fetus is viable, based on specific medical criteria.

-The RHA permitted advanced practice clinicians (APCs), including physician assistants, nurse practitioners, and licensed midwives, to lawfully provide abortion services if they have the appropriate qualifications, and if this falls within their scope of practice.
+The RHA permits advanced practice clinicians (APCs), including physician assistants, nurse practitioners, and licensed midwives, to lawfully provide abortion services if they have the appropriate qualifications, and if this falls within their scope of practice.
 Before the passage of the RHA, many state medical boards had already permitted APCs to provide abortions, given that studies have shown that APCs who are trained to provide abortion services provide safe abortions, comparable to those provided by physicians.
 APCs were providing abortions prior to the passage of the RHA in New York, and the passage of the RHA allowed this to be reflected in the law.
-This has been particularly important in making abortion more accessible by increasing the number of medical practitioners who can provide abortions.
+This has been particularly important in making abortion more accessible by increasing the number of medical practitioners who can provide safe abortions.

 Supporters argued the bill was needed to codify abortion rights in the state, in the event that Roe v.
-Wade is overturned and the issue of abortion legality returns to the states.
-Supporters also said the bill was needed to take abortion out of the state criminal code and place it in public health law.
+Wade is overturned and the issue of abortion legality returns to the states (which later did occur in 2022 following the Supreme Court decision in Dobbs v.
+Jackson Women's Health Organization.)
+Supporters also said the bill was needed to take abortion out of the state criminal code, and place it in public health law.

 The RHA was criticized because it removed abortion from the criminal code, with potential consequences for crimes against pregnant women.
 State Representative Nicole Malliotakis said that removing abortion from the criminal code means that if a fetus dies as the result of an assault on a woman, there would be no prosecution.
-Two legislators who sponsored the act wrote an op-ed arguing that violence resulting in a loss of pregnancy could still be prosecuted as first-degree assault.
+Two legislators who sponsored the act wrote an op-ed, arguing that violence resulting in a loss of pregnancy could still be prosecuted as first-degree assault.
 In February 2019, the Queens district attorney's office dropped a charge of second-degree murder against a man who murdered his pregnant girlfriend, saying their ability to press the charge was repealed by the Reproductive Health Act.
 However, the man was still charged with murder, a superseding offense, and as such, the dropped charge would not affect sentencing.